 [vc_row css_animation=”” row_type=”row” use_row_as_full_screen_section=”no” type=”full_width” angled_section=”no” text_align=”left” background_image_as_pattern=”without_pattern”][vc_column][vc_empty_space height=”16px”][vc_column_text]Even if kitesurfing is a relatively new sport, it has already developed its own form of language.

-Therefore, we thought that it would be great to group the most common words into the six categories that represent a specific topic area, starting from the main words used in teaching ending with the most common phrases that you will hear at the beach.
+Therefore, we thought it would be great to sum the most common words into six categories, each representing a specific topic.
+Starting from the most important words when teaching/learning, to the most common phrases you will hear at the beach.

 - Wind & water

 - Kitesurf beach slang

 [/vc_column_text][vc_column_text]If you have never tried kitesurfing but are willing to, make sure you familiarize yourself with the terminology before you start your course.
 You will see that learning will be much easier.
 No matter your level, this list will help you to know kitesurf better.

 Below you will find a selection of commonly used kitesurf lingo and their definitions.[/vc_column_text][vc_single_image image=”18591″ img_size=”full” qode_css_animation=””][vc_column_text]